 If you love gorgeous and delicious cupcakes, check these recipes too:

 - Dark Chocolate Peanut Butter Cupcakes – a peanut butter lover dream come true

 - Rainbow Cheesecake Cupcakes – these are almost too pretty to eat, almost…

 - Best German Chocolate Cupcakes – fully loaded with deliciousness, worth every single calorie!

-- I used my go-to recipe for the cupcake batter, you can use any recipe that you like.
+- I used my go-to recipe for the cupcake batter, but you can use any recipe that you like.
 I really like this one, as the cupcakes are moist and soft.
-You can also use a store bought cupcake mix and add the gel food color to it.
+You can also use a store-bought cupcake mix and add the gel food color to it.